datastax/dsbulk/manual/settings.md

 A map of JSON serialization features to set.
 Map keys should be enum constants defined in `com.fasterxml.jackson.databind.SerializationFeature`.
 Used for unloading only.

+#### --connector.json.serializationStrategy _&lt;string&gt;_

+The strategy to use for filtering out entries when formatting output.
+Valid values are enum constants defined in `com.fasterxml.jackson.annotation.JsonInclude.Include` (but beware that the `CUSTOM` strategy cannot be honored).
+Used for unloading only.

+Default: **"ALWAYS"**.

 <a name="schema"></a>
 ## Schema Settings